CeciliaZuniga-Montanez/website/content/home/experience.md

     date_start: '2018-02-01'
     date_end: '2020-02-01'
     description: >-
-         Responsibilities include:

-        * Leading seminars and workshops of the following modules: Multisensory Development in Infancy and Childhood, Social Cognitive Development in Infancy and Childhood and Cognition in Infants and Children
+         Responsibilities include leading seminars and workshops of the following modules:
+        * Multisensory Development in Infancy and Childhood
+        * Social Cognitive Development in Infancy and Childhood
+        * Cognition in Infants and Children >-

 ---